Aryetis/Obenkyobo/DevReadme.md

   <img src="DevReadme/KoboQtKit.jpg" width="807" height="528" >
 </p>

+- Because we're using kde's qt we also need to indicate qt5-kobo-platform-plugin to use our qt-linux-5.15-kde-kobo instead of qt-linux-5.15-kobo.
+Therefore run this in Obenkyobo's root folder `echo "CUSTOM_QTDIR = /mnt/onboard/.adds/qt-linux-5.15-kde-kobo" > Src/Libs/qt5-kobo-platform-plugin/koboplatformplugin.pri`
 - Once you've compiled Obenkyobo (and therefore qtpa too), time to run the `deploy_qt.sh QTPA_BUILD_FOLDER [KOBO_IP_DEVICE]` script with `QTPA_BUILD_FOLDER`as the folder holding libkobo.so and leave KOBO_IP_DEVICE empty as we'll ship everything using rsync/sftp directly from QtCreator.
 This should create the `/kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` folder containing every qt binaries and libraries to be deployed on the kobo device.
 Make sure to fix the associated symbolic link `Obenkyobo/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` so that it points towards `kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` (that way packager.sh will be able to include it).

 3. And finally, let's tweak a couple of things so you can use the packager.sh to compile and ship everything with a single press on the build button (also requires you to follow `Setup QtCreator` steps)